markand/molko/doc/docs/dev/error.md

 ## Synopsis

 Error handling is always a complicated task in the software development.
-In Molko's Adventure there is three kinds of errors:
+In Molko's Engine there is three kinds of errors:

 1. Programming error.
 2. Recoverable error at runtime.